dfo-mpo/openAI-Chatbot/README.md

 # DFO OpenAI Tool Suite

 ## Description
 The DFO OpenAI Tool Suite is a web application equipped with a suite of AI tools designed for document interaction and analysis.
 This application enables users to leverage powerful AI capabilities directly through their web browser.
-Built using Django, Python, CSS, HTML, and JavaScript, this suite is well-suited for both individuals and businesses.
+Built using Django, Python, CSS, HTML, and JavaScript.

 ## Tools Included
 - **AI ChatBot**: Allows real-time conversations with PDF documents, making it suitable for general inquiries and simple prompts.